KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/(Python) Poetry/README.md

 poetry shell

 This will spawn a shell within the project’s virtual environment and activates it, if no virtual environment does exist, a new one will be created and activated, so make sure you are in the folder where the virtual environment is.
+To Deactivate, "deactivate" within the spawned shell env

 *NOTE:*
 The scope of commands like shell, show, add, run, etc... are where you're at with the terminal when launching them, make sure you're in the right folder.
 Also, you can run commands inside the shell like within a normal terminal, such as python3 main.py